 how they fit into Xv6 before answering this question.

-In this assignment you will add a system call tracing feature that
+In this problem you will add a system call tracing feature that

 may help you when debugging later labs.
 You'll create a